 A. We’ll reach out to you via email to either request additional material/info, or schedule an initial phone chat.
 If we’re wanting to schedule a phone chat, we’ll usually give 24-48 hrs notice of suggested date & time, so do keep an eye on your email after you’ve applied.

 Q27.
 Can I get some feedback about my submission?

 A. We receive frequent requests for this.
 In an ideal world we’d love to be able to feed back on all submissions.
-However, due to volume received and time constraints that isn’t possible.
-So to be fair to everyone, we will only be entering into discussion on submissions where we’ve earmarked these for further progression.
-If we want to follow up further on your submission, we will get in touch with you.
+However, due to volume received and time constraints we simply can’t undertake to do this.
+If we want to follow up further on your submission, we will definitely get in touch with you.

 Q28.
 Does my CV attachment format matter?
 You’ve asked for a pdf.
 I’d rather send it as a word/pages/text/something else file?

 Q29.
 How long will it take you to review my submission?

 A. This depends how busy we are inhouse.
 We’ll usually make an initial review within 2 weeks of receipt.
 Afterwards, submissions may go through several subsequent reviews with the team before we make a decision to reach out to applicants.